Cislunar-Explorers/CislunarSim/README.md

 *Note: The above is an example CSV file that does not exist locally on your system.*

-We recommend setting your `D_T` value (the timestep length) in `constants.py` to be between 100 - 300.
-If you're looking for a faster run, you'll want to set it on the higher side of that range.

 ## IMPORTANT: Python Version MUST be >=3.8

 Run `python --version` to find your Python version.
 If it's lower than 3.8, you must upgrade your Python version: